seanbaxter/circle/variant/README.md

 }
 ```

-The comparison, relational and spaceship operators are transliterated from the Standard.
+The comparison, relational and spaceship operators are translated directly from the Standard.
 A pack `static_assert` tests the mandate that all variant alternatives support comparison.
 It provides type-specific information when the mandate is not satisfied.

 [**compare.cxx**](https://godbolt.org/z/a6KoWYqTb)
 ```cpp